Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### Alive

 The Alive message serves as a notification that the device is OK and still transmitting.
 The Alive message is sent only if the device has not communicated for a long time.
-By default, an alive message is sent if the device has not sent any message for 12 hours.
+By default, an alive message is sent if the device has not sent any message for approximately 12 hours.
 The interval can be set using [server command](#alive-messages-period).

+> There is a bug in the current version of the firmware that may cause the alive message to come more often than the set interval.

 Content: